Implant Supported Over-dentures & BridgesFINEST SOLUTIONS FOR ALL DENTAL CONDITIONS

 With this treatment, the overdenture is secured directly to implants placed into your upper and/or lower jaw.
 The overdenture is only removable by a dentist.
 This option gives the closest resemblance to natural teeth and gums.

 Implant-Supported Full-Arch Metal Ceramic Bridge (All-On-4,6 or 8)

 Commonly known as All-on-4, 6, or 8 dental implants, a full arch bridge is used when all teeth are lost in the upper or lower jaw.
 The All-on-4 is a solution that has been developed to maximize the use of available bone and is suitable for almost all patients at all ages and stages of teeth loss and where bone tissue has decayed.

 The All-on-4 system is based on fastening 4, 6, or 8 implants in very specific locations to create a three-dimensional trapezoid force that enables the attachment of a full arch metal-ceramic bridge containing 12 or 14 teeth.

 A metal-ceramic bridge is made of a metal substructure that supports ceramic teeth.
 This is the same material that is used for making conventional crowns.
 A metal-ceramic implant-supported bridge is the best appliance available today for replacing all teeth in the jaw.
 Such bridges combine excellent aesthetics with good strength allowing them to provide the patient with years of trouble-free service.

 All on 4 is suitable for patients that are lacking all of the teeth or where all of the teeth must be extracted.
-In cases when existing bone matter is insufficient in quantity or quality, 6 or 8 implants (instead of 4) may be required to better distribute the pressure between the points and prevent future problems.
-The implants are loaded (attached to bridge) on the same day they are implanted, making this a same day procedure.
+In cases when the existing bone matter is insufficient in quantity or quality, 6 or 8 implants (instead of 4) may be required to better distribute the pressure between the points and prevent future problems.
+The implants are loaded (attached to the bridge) on the same day they are implanted, making this a same-day procedure.